chrisblakley/Nebula/README.md

 **Important Notes:**
 - If renaming either theme, be sure to update the directories to match.
 The themes can be named however, but it is strongly recommended that the child theme directory match the parent with "-child" added to the end.
-- Make sure the "Template:" setting at the top of the child theme's style.css (or stylesheets/scss/style.scss if using Nebula Child) matches the template directory of the parent theme!
+- Make sure the "Template:" setting at the top of the child theme's style.css (or stylesheets/scss/style.scss if using SASS) matches the template directory of the parent theme!

 ##Additional Guides
 - *[Setup Guide](https://gearside.com/nebula/documentation/get-started/)*